shivdevwalia/Home-Expense-Calc/README.md

 - Manages salary, absences, and advances in one place

 ### 🤖 Chatling AI Assistant
-- Connected to synced Google Sheets data
 - Users can ask:
+  - “Where can I see my monthly expenses?”
-  - “How much did I spend on electricity last month?”
+  - “How do I add a new household help?”
-  - “Who has the most absences this year?”
-- Returns **personalized insights** instantly
+- Returns instant guidance on website features, navigation, and functionality.

 ## 📸 Screenshots